emard/zleveler/README.md

     [zleveler.py --inputfile=#in --outputfile=#out --view=0 --updown_threshold=-0.03 --updown=-0.07 --zoffset=-0.03]
     [x] Run Filter after every Slice

+# Options

+     -n --tolayer=int

+Z-adjustment will be applied to first N layers.
+On each layer Z-adjuestmen will linearly decrease.

+     -v --view=int

+Graphical preview of the Z-adjustment values.
+If there's some mistyped value in ~/.zlevel.xyz file, it would be obvious.

+     -z --zoffset=float

+Global Z-offset [mm] adjusts nozzle to hotbed distance.

+     -u --updown=float

+Up-down mechanical gap of Z axis [mm].
+This makes an important workaround to let Z finish at same level when approaching from up or down.
+"updown" value should be normally of opposite sign Z-direction in which layers are built.
+When Z must travel in opposite direction of the layers, "xymax" segment will be split into two halfs In the first half of "xymax" segment, the Z-motor will be driven to a trip "below" the layer level (but because there is mechanical gap nozzle will stay at layer level) and then them motor is driven to the layer level.
+For example, if layers go in positive Z direction, start with small negative value like -0.07 and watch 1st layer and gradually change by 0.01 more negatve values, until you see slight waves on filament desposted on 1st layer during correction of Z-valley on the hotbed.
+Be careful because having this value too large will press nozzle down into the hotbed.

+    -t --updown_threshold=float

+When Z-travel during a "xymax" segment is larger than this threshold value [mm] then Z-downup correction will be applied.
+This value should normally be of opposite sign than Z-direction in which layers are built.

+    -x --xymax=float

+When nozzle XY direction travels a distance longer than "xymax" [mm] then the nozzle path in G-code will be split into N smaller segments, each segment will be shorter than "xymax".

+    -i --inputfile=string

+Input G-code file without Z-axis correction.
+Currently files from curaengine are known to work.
+Default is "input.gcode"

+    -l --levelfile=string

+Z-level file.
+Default is "~/.zlevel.xyz"

+    -o --outputfile=string

+Output G-code with Z-axis correction.
+Default is "output.gcode"

 # Disclaimer

 This code may have bugs and produce g-codes which lead to hardware error.